Go to content

 A SUSTAINABLE NORDIC REGION

-Demographic changes pose challenges for both growing city regions and areas that are losing their population.
-There are, however, prerequisites for a good life and pull factors in every kind of area.
-Smart adaptation is needed in areas that are losing population or in remote areas, which may mean abandoning the goal of continuous population growth.
-Although it is necessary to identify and strengthen pull factors and the conditions for a good life in all regions, this is crucial for regions that are in a development trap.
+Demographic changes pose challenges for both growing city regions and areas with shrinking populations.
+That said, pull factors and prerequisites for a good life can be found in all kinds of areas.
+Smart adaptation is needed in areas with shrinking populations or in remote areas, which may mean abandoning the goal of continuous population growth.

 Green Nordic Region - colour.svg